AbderahmanKh/Js/README.md

 # Js
-I'm trying to make a browser game
-I'm still learning JavaScript so I may follow some youtube steps, but of course I will add my lines on it, because learning It's not just copy and paste. for contact add me on discord : tikchbiiila
+I'm trying to make a game using JavaScipt Html-Canvas I'm still learning JavaScript so I may follow some youtube steps, but of course I will add my lines on it, because learning It's not just copy and paste. for contact add me on discord : tikchbiiila